 Derrick Davis remembers the first musical he saw when he was a young boy living in New York City.
 It was the newly opened Broadway smash The Phantom of the Opera, and Davis knew in an instant what he wanted to do with the rest of his life.
 He started singing in a church choir, studied opera at Long Island University and began auditioning for professional productions.
 Davis has since performed on stages across the U.S., and opera, concerts, television and film performances are all on his resume.
 From 2012 through 2016, he performed in The Lion King, both on Broadway and in the touring production, and recorded his first album, Life Music (CD Baby, 2015).

-Currently he's the man behind the mask in the title role of The Phantom of the Opera, which is touring across North America and will stop at the Morrison Center, Wednesday, June 14 through Sunday, June 25.
+Currently he's the man behind the mask in the title role of The Phantom of the Opera, which is touring across North America and will stop at the Morrison Center on Wednesday, June 14 through Sunday, June 25.

 Can I assume your professional roads have led you to the Phantom, probably the greatest musical theater role for an actor?